Howard Zinn: Civil rights movement

 From 1956 through 1963, Zinn chaired the Department of History and Social Sciences at Spelman College.
 He participated in the Civil Rights Movement and lobbied with historian August Meier "to end the practice of the Southern Historical Association of holding meetings at segregated hotels."

 While at Spelman, Zinn served as an adviser to the Student Nonviolent Coordinating Committee (SNCC) and wrote about sit-ins and other actions by SNCC for The Nation and Harper's.
 In 1964, Beacon Press published his book SNCC: The New Abolitionists.

-In 1964 Zinn, with the SNCC, began developing an educational program so that the 200 volunteer SNCC civil rights workers in the South, many of whom were college dropouts, could continue with their civil rights work and at the same time be involved in an educational system.
+In 1964 Zinn, with the SNCC, began developing an educational program so that the 200 volunteer SNCC civil rights workers in the South, many of whom made the hard decision to leave college and pursue civil rights work fulltime, could continue with their civil rights work and at the same time be involved in an educational system.
 Up until then many of the volunteers had been dropping out of school so they could continue their work with SNCC.
 Other volunteers had not spent much time in college.
 The program had been endorsed by the SNCC in December 1963 and was envisioned by Zinn as having a curriculum that ranged from novels to books about "major currents" in 20th-century world history, such as fascism, communism, and anti-colonial movements.
 This occurred while Zinn was in Boston.

 Zinn also attended an assortment of SNCC meetings in 1964, traveling back and forth from Boston.
 One of those trips was to Hattiesburg, Mississippi, in January 1964 to participate in a SNCC voter registration drive.
 The local newspaper, the Hattiesburg American, described the SNCC volunteers in town for the voter registration drive as "outside agitators" and told local blacks "to ignore whatever goes on, and interfere in no way..."
 At a mass meeting held during the visit to Hattiesburg, Zinn and another SNCC representative, Ella Baker, emphasized the risks that went along with their efforts, a subject probably in their minds since a well-known civil rights activist, Medgar Evers, had been murdered getting out of his car in the driveway of his home in Jackson, Mississippi, only six months earlier.
 Evers had been the state field secretary for the NAACP.